Exactly How Smart Are Smart TVs?

-Mechanically, it is the same TV as a “not-so-smart TV,” but a Smart TV connects to the programming source by wired Ethernet or Wi-Fi, which connects to your home network, allowing consumers to stream movies, TV shows, surf the Internet, etc. Every Smart TV manufacture makes their TV’s with different software so they all offer different things, yet most support the most popular apps like Netflix, Hulu, Amazon Instant Video and Pandora; the higher-end models may offer more TV apps then the lower-end models.
+Mechanically, it is the same TV as a “not-so-smart TV,” but a Smart TV connects to the programming source by wired Ethernet or Wi-Fi, which connects to your home network, allowing consumers to stream movies, TV shows, surf the Internet, etc. Every Smart TV manufacturer makes their TV’s with different software so they all offer different things, yet most support the most popular apps like Netflix, Hulu, Amazon Instant Video and Pandora; the higher-end models may offer more TV apps then the lower-end models.

 What You Need To Know

 Since most consumers access the Internet on their Smart TVs via Wi-Fi, a strong signal is required for reliability, and consumers who have a large home or the TV is positioned far away from the wireless router, may need a signal extender.
 Fix this, or you might be watching your favorite movie and have it buffer just at the best part.